jboner/akka-crdt/README.md

 db.shutdown()
 ```

+## REST Server & REST API

+You can run the REST server in two different ways.

+1. Run it in stand-alone mode from the command line.
+Here you run it by invoking ``sbt run`` in the project root directory.
+You configure it through JVM options, which will override the default configuration values.
+Example: ``sbt run -Dakka.crdt.rest-server.port=9009``.
+You shut down the server by invoking ``Control-C`` which cleans up all resources and by default this destroys the LevelDB database (deletes the files), if you don't want this behaviour then start it up with ``-Dakka.crdt.convergent.leveldb.destroy-on-shutdown=off``.

+2. Embedded in an Akka application (see the 'Embedded Server' section below for details).
+To do this just create the extension using ``val db = ConvergentReplicatedDataTypeDatabase(system)`` and off you go.
+The REST server will be started automatically if the ``akka.crdt.rest-server.run`` is set to ``on``.

+Each CRDT has a read-only JSON view representation which is used in the REST API for querying data.
+For details on the REST API and the different JSON views see the section with the different CRDT descriptions below.

+The REST client can contact any of the nodes in the cluster to read or write any data.
+Normally cluster would be deployed with a load balancer in front of it that can balance the load evenly across the cluster.

 ## LevelDB

 [LevelDB](http://code.google.com/p/leveldb/) is the default storage engine, you can configure it to look for a native installation and fall back to a Java port, or it will use the Java port directly.
 See the configuration file options for details on this and other config options.